The thing I struggle with the most when it comes to raising teenagers is what is too much for them to handle and when should I push them more.

 Last weekend, while driving down the highway on a Sunday afternoon, I looked back to see my young teen daughter out like a light in the rear seat of our car.
 She finished playing a full soccer game in blazing Midwest heat a few hours before, after playing two other games the prior day.

-We drove more than four and a half hours for the weekend so she could play with a team where she isn’t even a regular part of their roster.
-Of course, I did the trip by myself because my older daughters had a cross country meet where they needed to be at school by 6:05 a.m.–on a Saturday–so my husband handled that part of the parental duties.
+We drove more than four and a half hours for the weekend so she could play with a team where she wasn’t even a regular part of their roster.
+Of course, I did the trip alone because my older daughters had a cross-country meet where they needed to be at school by 6:05 a.m.–on a Saturday–so my husband handled that part of the parental duties.

 Add to that two of my daughters are in a competitive orchestra program and two are trying to accumulate volunteer hours for a club at the high school.
 One is trying to play two Fall sports and another is babysitting on the side.
 And have we mentioned that tiny thing called getting an education and trying to get into college?